specta-rs/rspc/docs/markdown/integrations/tauri.md

 ---
 title: Tauri
-index: 30
+index: 41
 ---

-**rspc** has a built-in integration with [Tauri](https://tauri.app/) so that you can expose your API to your frontend code using Tauri's IPC.
+rspc has a built-in integration with [Tauri](https://tauri.app/) so that you can expose your API to your frontend code using Tauri's IPC.

 ### Enable feature

-For the integration to work you must enable the `tauri` feature of **rspc**.
+For the integration to work you must enable the `tauri` feature of rspc.
 Ensure the rspc line in your `Cargo.toml` file looks like the following:

 ```toml
 [dependencies]